 Whether you are building a new house or looking to replace what you currently have, choosing what siding to use is a big decision.
-If you look around a few of the neighborhoods in your local area, especially those with houses that where build over 30 years ago they will likely feature steel siding.
+If you look around a few of the neighborhoods in your local area, especially those with houses that were built over 30 years ago they will likely feature steel siding.
 Known for its durability and aesthetically pleasing design steel siding is one of the best values you can add to your home.

 Steel Siding Styles

-As Steel siding evolves it has been designed to look and feel just like many natural elements such as wood, stone, and brick.
-Like most siding Steel siding is also available in shingles or board styles.
+As steel siding evolves it has been designed to look and feel just like many natural elements such as wood, stone, and brick.
+Like most siding, steel siding is also available in shingles or board styles.
 This gives you a wide variety of shapes and configurations.

-Corrugate Steel - is one of the most popular steel siding choices.
+Corrugated Steel - is one of the most popular steel siding choices.
 This siding style comes in sheets that exhibit a wavy pattern.
-By interrupting a solid sheet of steel with these perpendicular waves you increase its already know strength features even further.
+By interrupting a solid sheet of steel with these perpendicular waves you increase its already known strength features even further.
 In fact, corrugated sheets of metal have some of the highest strength-to-weight ratios of almost any construction material.
 This makes it an excellent choice for both siding and roofs.

 Standing Seam - is an industry term for vertical sheet metal panels.
 It’s one of the most popular metal styles for homes and roofs.
 It is very similar to corrugated panels with the only difference being the spacing in-between the grooves and much farther apart.